Case Study: How Europe PMC Uses ROR

 Yes, in early August 2022, Europe PMC made a very large spike in the DOIs with ROR IDs in Crossref.

-Number of Crossref DOIs with ROR IDs over time.
+Number of Crossref records with ROR IDs over time.
 See the full spreadsheet of ROR DOI statistics for API queries and additional data.

 Michael Parkin